AkarinVS/vapoursynth-plugin/README.md

   - The `boundary` argument specifies the default boundary condition for all relative pixel accesses without explicit specification:
     - 0 means clamped
     - 1 means mirrored
 - (\*) Dynamic pixel access using absolute coordinates.
-Use `absX absY x[]` to access the pixel (absX, absY) in the current frame of clip x. absX and absY can be computed using arbitrary expressions, and they are clamped to be within their respecitive ranges (i.e. boundary pixels are repeated indefinitely.)
+Use `absX absY x[]` to access the pixel (absX, absY) in the current frame of clip x. absX and absY can be computed using arbitrary expressions, and they are clamped to be within their respective ranges (i.e. boundary pixels are repeated indefinitely.)
 Only use this as a last resort as the performance is likely worse than static relative pixel access, depending on access pattern.
 - (\*) Bitwise operators (`bitand`, `bitor`, `bitxor`, `bitnot`): they operate on <24b integer clips by default.
 If you want to process 24-32 bit integer clips, you must set `opt=1` to force integer evaluation as much as possible (but beware that 32-bit signed integer overflow will wraparound.)
 - Support more bases for constants
   - hexadecimals: 0x123 or 0x123.4p5
   - octals: 023 (however, invalid octal numbers will be parsed as floating points, so "09" will be parsed the same as "9.0")
+- (\*) Support **arbitrary** number of input clips.
+Use `srcN` to access the `N`-th input clip (i.e. `src0` is equivalent to `x`, `src25` is equivalent to `w`, etc.) There is no hardcoded limit on the number of input clips, however VS might not be able to handle too many.
+Up to `255` input clips have been tested.

 Select
 ----